This chapter contains the following sections:

 The aggregation of EPGs under the same domain is based on a VLAN range, which is specified as encapsulation blocks contained in the trunk port group.
 Whenever a EPG’s encapsulation is changed or a trunk port group’s encapsulation block is changed, the aggregation will be re-evaluated to determine if the EGP should be aggregated.
 A trunk port group controls the deployment in leafs of network resources, such as VLANs, allocated to EPGs being aggregated, including both the base EPG and uSeg EPG.
 In the case of a uSeg EPG, the trunk port group’s VLAN ranges need to include both the primary and secondary VLANs.

 When you configure Layer 3 Outside (L3Out) connections to external routers, or multipod connections through an Inter-Pod Network (IPN), it is critical that the MTU be set appropriately on both sides.
-On some platforms, such as ACI, Cisco NX-OS, and Cisco IOS, the configurable MTU value takes into account packet headers (resulting in a max packet size to be set as 9000 bytes), whereas other platforms such as IOS-XR configure the MTU value exclusive of packet headers (resulting in a max packet size of 8986 bytes).
+On some platforms, such as ACI, Cisco NX-OS, and Cisco IOS, the configurable MTU value takes into account packet headers (resulting in a max packet size to be set as 9216 bytes for ACI and 9000 for NX-OS and IOS), whereas other platforms such as IOS-XR configure the MTU value exclusive of packet headers (resulting in a max packet size of 8986 bytes).

 For the appropriate MTU values for each platform, see the relevant configuration guides.